-Welcome to K-12 News Network.
-You can call us K12NN for short.
-(And you can read us on your mobile phone too.)
+Welcome to K-12 News Network (K12NN).
+(We’re on your mobile phone too.)
 We launched in January of 2011.
 Here’s our mission statement.

-Here’s a great example of how I believe parents, teachers, and students can organize to strengthen and improve public schools:
+Here’s a great example of how parents, teachers, and students can organize to strengthen and improve public schools:

 Once again, here’s our mission statement.